MoonlightSentinel/dstep/README.markdown

 output D modules.
 DStep uses the Clang compiler as a library (libclang) to process the header files.

+## Fork-specific changes

+The following changes are currently implemented in this fork an might be upstreamed at some point in the future:

+- support for incomplete compilations, e.g. due to missing headers

 ## Download

 For the latest release see: [releases/latest](https://github.com/jacob-carlborg/dstep/releases/latest).